 IZEA Reports All-Time Record Q3 Revenue Revenue up 40% YoY, Adjusted EBITDA Improves YoY

-ORLANDO, Fla., Nov.
-10, 2022 (GLOBE NEWSWIRE) -- IZEA Worldwide, Inc. IZEA, the premier provider of influencer marketing technology, data, and services for the world's leading brands, reported its financial and operational results for the third quarter ended September 30, 2022.
+/EIN News/ -- ORLANDO, Fla., Nov.
+10, 2022 (GLOBE NEWSWIRE) -- IZEA Worldwide, Inc. (NASDAQ: IZEA), the premier provider of influencer marketing technology, data, and services for the world’s leading brands, reported its financial and operational results for the third quarter ended September 30, 2022.

 Q3 2022 Financial Summary Compared to Q3 2021